-Option Description Authentication This field defines how a user logs in.
+Option Description Vmodem This setting causes the Terminal Server port to behave as if it were a modem to the attached device.
+See the Chapter 7 Vmodem (Virtual modem) for details.
+Authentication This field defines how a user logs in.
 Default is none.
 None This sets authentication off.
 Local This forces the incoming user to enter the Terminal Server login authentication password (same password for all ports).
 Host This is full authentication requiring a user ID and password that will be checked against a designated authentication host.
 Both This provides two levels of security with Local authentication first, then Host.
 Mode This field defines whether the connection is raw or telnet.
 A raw connection is a straight TCP connection.
 Setting the mode to telnet causes it to do the telnet negotiations with a network connection.
 This should be set to raw for RCP and LPD printing & modem connections, and be set to telnet for reverse telnet connections.
 Connection This field defines whether the user has access to multiple connections or only a single connection, and the level of control the user has over these connections.
 None Terminal Server does not try to initiate any connections.
 The user has full control and, access to all 4 sessions.
 This is the default.
 Preferred Terminal Server makes an immediate connection to the indicated host machine and port number.
 The Host, Remote and Mode fields must be filled in.
 Although the user is connected to a designated host, the user can hot key ^] back from this connection to the unit.
 This allows a user to configure the system so that they always log into one machine, but still have the option of connecting to others.
 Dedicated Terminal Server makes an immediate connection to the indicated host and port number.
 The user is limited to only a single connection to the indicated host, and can not hot key back to the Terminal Server menus.
 The Host, Remote and Mode fields must be set properly.
 Initiated This setting is similar to the Dedicated connection, but requires the user to enter the return key before initiating a connection.
 It is widely used for terminal/PC connections.
 Host This field defines the remote host to be connected to.
 Either a host name or an IP address may be used.
 If a name is entered it must be in the host table.
 Default is blank.

-Remote Port This field defines the remote TCP or UDP port number for the Terminal Server to connect to.
+Option Description Remote Port This field defines the remote TCP or UDP port number for the Terminal Server to connect to.
 Use port number 23 for telnet and 513 for rlogin.
 Default is 0.
 Local Port This field defines the local TCP or UDP port number for the Terminal Server to listen on.
 The port default to 10000 plus the number of the port.